 Initial decisions to bid and a mid-bid review must carefully consider the financial viability.

 Other factors can lead to a no-bid decision late on – for example, your organisation’s ability to deliver the IM&T support and infrastructure both in terms of resource support and financial outlay on new hardware and systems to support and deliver the services.

 Loss leaders can turn in to loss followers

 Trust B was bidding for community-delivered diagnostic services which in turn would require close working between Trust B and a new community service and transfer of patients from the community service to Trust B’s services.

 The budget set in the ITT was at best not generous and at worst inadequate for service delivery as specified.

 The bid team presented to the Trust board weekly meeting, identifying that the services in the bid would result in a very low margin which would not make the requisite contribution to Trust overheads.
-After a discussion the Trust Board wanted to bid and the bid team sought efficiencies and a costing that would give a return above the threshold set by the Finance Department.
+After a discussion, the Trust Board wanted to bid and the bid team sought efficiencies and a costing that would give a return above the threshold set by the Finance Department.

-After submitting the bid Trust B were invited to interview, but having scored higher than the two other bidders for quality in the bid submission, lost the tender on price despite being within the budget set in the ITT.
+After submitting the bid Trust B was invited to interview, but having scored higher than the two other bidders for quality in the bid submission, lost the tender on price despite being within the budget set in the ITT.

-Trust B took the opportunity to have a post bid feedback meeting with Commissioners and once the pricing level of the winning bid became known it was clear that:
+Trust B took the opportunity to have a post-bid feedback meeting with Commissioners and once the pricing level of the winning bid became known it was clear that: